Bennes History, Family Crest & Coats of Arms

 Early History of the Bennes family

-Another 191 words (14 lines of text) covering the years 1539, 1597 and 1587 are included under the topic Early Bennes History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bennes research.
+Another 96 words (7 lines of text) covering the years 1539, 1597, 1587, 1579, 1513, 1542 and 1538 are included under the topic Early Bennes History in all our PDF Extended History products and printed products wherever possible.

 Bennes Spelling Variations